Powerlearnproject/se-assignment-day-2-git-and-github-wanjiru192/README.md

 1. Sign in to GitHub

 Go to GitHub and log into your account.
-If you don’t have an account, create one
+If you don’t have an account, create one,